rbmanez/Prosper-IT-Consulting-Internship/PythonLiveProjectSprint4.md

 </div>
 ```

-###### Code from menu/menu_create.html before fix.
-Notice how it contains `{% include "menu/menu_base.html" %}`, which is the template for the Menu App's home page.
+###### menu/menu_create.html before fix.
+Notice how it contains `{% include "menu/menu_base.html" %}`, which is the template for the Menu App's home page's content.
 This created an awkward stacking of templates that was a strange pattern for Menu App's create, details, and inspiration pages.
 ```django
 {% extends "base.html" %}
 {% load static %}